Massachusetts Clean Energy Internship Program Prospective Intern Information

 2. What are the objectives of the Massachusetts Clean Energy Internship Program?

-The objectives of Massachusetts Clean Energy Internship Program are to:
+The objectives of the Massachusetts Clean Energy Internship Program are to:

 - Provide the clean energy community with a talented pool of young professionals